Consumer Advisory Panel

 Ideally, the Panel’s membership will:

-• bring insights from all the sectors FSRA regulates that will help address consumer harm
+• collectively bring insights from all the sectors FSRA regulates that will help address consumer harm

-• include perspectives from a variety of consumer demographics including, but not limited to, seniors, Indigenous peoples, newcomers, youth and low-income Ontarians
+• include viewpoints from different consumers including, but not limited to, seniors, Indigenous peoples, newcomers, youth and low-income Ontarians

 • represent a mix of both high-level expertise and experience representing consumer interests in ongoing interactions with regulatory authorities and industry